maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       end
     end

-Now in addition to our mime type, we have designated a specific view path as the location to organize our mobile views.
+With this, in addition to our mime type, we have designated a specific view path as the location to organize our mobile views.

-With this new folder structure in place there really no longer is a need for a mobile mime type, plus with a common mime type you can use the same partials for both desktop and mobile devices.
-Through Rails [template inheritance][] your application will default to regular views when mobile views in the new mobile folder are not available – which is especially useful when making an existing app mobile friendly a little bit at a time.
+With this new folder structure in place there really no longer is a need for a mobile mime type, plus with a common mime type you can use the same partials for both desktop and mobile devices through Rails [template inheritance][] -- your application will default to regular views when mobile views are not available.

-Remove:

-- the mime type we defined in mime_types.rb
-- request.format = :mobile in application_controller.rb in the preparer_for_mobile method
+NOTE: This is especially useful when making an existing app mobile friendly; a little bit at a time.

+To complete the mobile views reorganization delete the mime type we defined in *mime_types.rb*, and removed the *request.format = :mobile* line from the *prepare_for_mobile method*.
+Finally, don't forget to rename your mobile views back to *.html.haml* from * mobile.haml*.

-If you prefer to organize your mobile views outside of the regular app/views path, for example in app/views_mobile, swap the prepend_view_path with:
+If you prefer to organize your mobile views outside of the regular *app/views* path, for example in *app/views_mobile*, swap the *prepend_view_path* with:

     prepend_view_path Rails.root + 'app' + 'views_mobile'

 A Hybrid Approach
 -----------------